Keyboard Typing

 Try not to get too caught up with university rankings or facts about the Business School – we want to hear about you, not us!
 It’s good to talk about the programme content but avoid simply relaying this information back to us.
 Focus instead on what interests you the most and how you plan to build on past study.

 Don’t waffle - keep it concise!
-You have 1500 characters per section (including spaces!) so make sure your answers are clear and succinct.
+Make sure your answers are clear and succinct.

 Check, check, and check again!
 It’s the golden rule; make sure your personal statement is free from any spelling or grammatical errors.
 Copying and pasting from any other personal statements you have written, such as one to another institution, is a risky game – don’t reference another university and be sure to use the correct programme title!